WillemCodefoe/Practice/README.md

 **Getting started with Git**
 =====

-_First step: u need to install git bash and create repo_
+First step: u need to install git bash and create repo

-## useful command for gitbash:
+## _useful command for gitbash_:
 ```
 git init #initialise your repo
 cd /file_name/  # go to file_name
 touch file_name # create file
 mkdir dir_name  # create directory
 pwd             # show you current dir  (?root?)

 git add -all
 #or	          to add changed files in your repo
 git add .

 git commit -m 'patch-note' # update your files
 git status     		   # check if everything is ok
 ```

-_Second step: sign in GitHub.com_
+Second step: sign in GitHub.com

-_Third step: set up SSH or RSA key_
+Third step: set up SSH or RSA key

-_Fourth step: connect your local repo to online one copy_
+Fourth step: connect your local repo to online one copy

-## you can do this by writing
+## _you can do this by writing_
 ```
 git remote add origin _link in your github copy_
 git remote -v # here you check if you did everything right
 ```

-_Fifth step: push your local files to GitHub:_
+Fifth step: push your local files to GitHub:
 ```
 git push -u origin main # or master instead of main
 # use this command only for the 1st time

 git push # now you need to use only this command
 git log  # check if everything is ok
 ```

-_6th step: create README.md file and edit it_
+6th step: create README.md file and edit it
-## write there everything that other people should know about your project
+## _write there everything that other people should know about your project_
 -----

 **Actually that's it**